rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

 higher order functions, the modifiers are methods on `config` and return a pointer to the struct.

-The `NewConfig` factory function instantiate the `config` struct with some default values and returns the struct pointer like the modifiers.
-This allows us to fluently call the `WithFizz` and `WithBazz` modifiers on the returned value of `NewConfig` and update the values of the optional configuration attributes.
+The `NewConfig` factory function instantiates the `config` struct with some default values and returns the struct pointer like the modifiers.
+This enables us to chain the `WithFizz` and `WithBazz` modifiers on the returned value of `NewConfig` and update the values of the optional configuration attributes.

 Apart from simplicity and the lack of magic, you can hover over the return type of the factory and immediately know about the supported modifier methods.